shawenyao/jekyll-now/_posts/2019-05-20-Market-Comovement-in-Equilibrium.md

 However, the story does not end there.
 Since the only way in which investors are willing to alter their exposure to risky assets is to adjust their positions in the market portfolio, every order placed on it exerts identical buying (or selling) pressure on all of its constituents.
 Upon successful fulfillment of such orders, each constituent's price goes up (or down) by the same amount percentage-wise and the market portfolio remains the value-weighted collection of all risky assets.

 A market where everything moves in synchrony presents potential arbitrage opportunities that cannot be sustainable in the long run.
-It is along these lines that I show in this paper the evidence that the market comovement is stronger than ever, and where it can lead us in equilibrium.
+It is along these lines that I show in this post the evidence that the market comovement is stronger than ever, and where it can lead us in equilibrium.

 ## Index Trading and Return Covariation